The Informer (1935 film): Plot

 Gypo goes to an upper-class party to look for Katie, but gets drunk and buys rounds of drinks.
-Gypo is then taken away by his former IRA comrades when they figure out it was he.
+Gypo is then taken away by his former IRA comrades when they figure out he was likely the informant.
 He is taken to a kangaroo court, where Mulligan is questioned and is accused once again by Gypo.
 However, the comrades do not believe Gypo, and give him a detailed accounting of where he spent his entire £20 reward.
 Gypo then confesses to ratting out Frankie.

-Gypo is locked up, but before he can be killed he escapes through a hole in the ceiling.
+Gypo is locked up, but before he can be killed, he escapes through a hole in the ceiling.
 He runs to Katie's apartment, where he tells her that he informed on Frankie.
 Katie goes to see the commissioner who presided over the trial, Dan Gallagher, to beg him to leave Gypo alone.
 The rigid Gallagher says he cannot do anything, and Gypo might turn in the entire organization to the police if he is allowed to live.
-However, other IRA members, having overheard Katie, go to her apartment and shoot Gypo, much to Katie's horror as she hears the shots.
+Other IRA members, having overheard Katie, go to her apartment and shoot Gypo, much to Katie's horror as she hears the shots.
 Gypo wanders into a church where Frankie's mother is praying and begs forgiveness as he confesses to her.
 She does forgive him, telling him that he did not know what he was doing, and the absolved Gypo dies content on the floor of the church after calling out to Frankie with joy.